 Of course, the impact of natural disasters is never entirely limited to death tallies.
 There is another important aspect: the economic impact on the disasters’ survivors.
 This is the one that has the greatest ramifications and is most widespread.
 Referring to the CRED report from 2018, over 68 million people were affected by natural disasters which caused over $131.7 billion in losses around the world.

-So there’s still much work to do to contain economic losses for millions of people affected by natural disasters and, crucially, save lives.
+So there’s still much work to do to contain economic losses for millions of people affected by natural disasters and, crucially, save lives and provide an effective Disaster Relief Outreach Program.

 In this week edition of Impakter’s deal of the week, we focus on the companies that are actively trying to help when natural disasters occur.